Gulli: Branding

 At the French media regulator CSA's hearings for the new DTT channels, the channel was presented under the name of Gulliver, named after Jonathan Swift's character from Gulliver's Travels, before being renamed and shortened to Gulli.

 Gulli launched on 18 November 2005, with their first branding and logo designed by Dream On.

 On 8 April 2010, Gulli decided to use a new on-the-air branding designed by Gédéon.
 The same day, the logo has changed, becoming darker and 3D.
 They also switched to widescreen in a somewhat dynamic way, with both the 4:3 and 16:9 aspect ratios.

 In September 2013, Gulli introduced a new branding, again designed by Gédéon.

 On 28 August 2017, Gulli changed its branding again and introduced a new logo.
 This time, their branding was designed by 17MARS.
 The 2017 branding received very positive reviews and gave a lot of color to the channel.

 On 4 September 2023, Gulli changes its branding once again and introduced a new logo.
 This new branding was designed by Gédéon, who also did the 2010 and 2013 brandings.

 Logos

-Announcement of Gulli on 18 November 2005.

-Original logo used from 18 November 2005 to 8 April 2010.

-Second logo from 8 April 2010 to 28 August 2017.
+Original logo used from 18 November 2005 to 28 August 2017.

-Third logo from 28 August 2017 to 3 September 2023.
+Second logo from 28 August 2017 to 4 September 2023.

 Current logo since 4 September 2023.